 Founder, CPM CDM

-When faced with the question, "Why midwifery?", all I can think to answer is this: My path to midwifery began as a result of my myriad path of life experience, adventures in holistic health, and an unshakable sense that our bodies are governed by an innate intelligence that deserves reverence and attention.
+When faced with the question, "Why midwifery?", all I can think to answer is this: My path to midwifery began as a result of my myriad path of life experience, adventures in holistic health, and an unshakable knowing that our bodies are governed by an innate intelligence that deserves reverence and attention.

-I earned my undergraduate degree as a pre-medical/biological and natural sciences student at UAA.
+I earned my undergraduate degree as a pre-medical and natural sciences student at UAA.
 I came to a cross roads - I adored science, but Western medicine was not the healing path toward which I was called.
 I took time, I followed my heart and traveled, spending months in India learning Reiki and energy healing modalities, and completing a teacher training in Kundalini yoga under Gurumukh Kaur Khalsa.
 I came back stateside and knew that following western medicine was not my next best step.
 I began to teach yoga in Anchorage, and fell deeply in love with prenatal yoga.